Trump and Musk talk about assassination attempt and deportations during glitchy chat on X

 Thierry Breton, a French business executive and commissioner for internal market of the European Union, warned Musk of possible “amplification of harmful content” by broadcasting his interview with Trump.
 In a letter posted on X, Breton urged Musk to “ensure X’s compliance” with EU law, including the Digital Services Act, adopted in 2022 to address a number of issues including disinformation.

-In a statement, Trump campaign spokesman Steven Cheung urged the EU to “mind their own business instead of trying to meddle in the U.S. Presidential election.”
-He said the EU was “an enemy of free speech and has no authority of any kind to dictate how we campaign.”
+Trump campaign spokesman Steven Cheung urged the EU to “mind their own business instead of trying to meddle in the U.S. Presidential election.”

 Kinnard reported from Columbia, South Carolina, and can be reached at http://x.com/MegKinnardAP.